Alfresco/docs-alfresco/content-services/latest/admin/auth-sync.md

           <!--
                 Overriding endpoints to reference an Alfresco server with external SSO enabled
-                NOTE: If utiliing a load balancer between web-tier and repository cluster,the "sticky sessions" feature of your load balancer must be used.
+                NOTE: If utilizing a load balancer between web-tier and repository cluster,the "sticky sessions" feature of your load balancer must be used.

                 NOTE: If alfresco server location is not localhost:8080 then also combine